zeppelin-social/bluesky-appview/rebranding/README.md

 Each repo that needs to be patched has a separate .yml file which governs the patching.
 The .yml files follow semgrep syntax, with some additions for image processing

-The graphics rebranding is stored in a separate directory, since it is somewhat independ of domain names
+The graphics rebranding is stored in a separate directory, since it is somewhat independent of domain names

 Opensky
 -------